mastercode64/financial-scrapper/README.md

 - Maven 3.8.7

 ### How to run the project locally
-- Insert your stocks in the application.yaml file, it supports multiple values separated by comma.
+- Insert your FIIs in the application.yaml file, it supports multiple values separated by comma.
 Example: "AAZQ11,ALZR11,BCFF11"
 - Navigate to the project root folder in your terminal and run
 ```shell
 ./mvnw spring-boot:run